Emad006/LightFly/README.md

 disables fall damage for that user.
 The user will not take any fall damage at all.
 Also, upon joining, the player's flight is set to off.
 The player have to manually re-enable their flight if they had it turned on when they left the server.

+Also, this repository's code is compatible for Minecraft 1.17.
+Other versions may be compatible too, but I am not sure.